zalyoung/gitlab-handbook/content/job-families/marketing/devrel-program-manager.md

 ### Requirements

+- Extends that of Associate Developer Relations Program Manager
 - 3-5 years experience in developer advocacy or developer relations roles.
 - Analytical and data-driven in your approach to building and nurturing communities.
 - An understanding of GitLab's and DevOps' role in the relevant community.